Raphael-Boichot/The-TinyGB-Printer/README.md

 ## Documented limitation
 - [Photo!](https://github.com/untoxa/gb-photo) standard printing (normal speed and double speed) is the only mode supported to date.
 Fast Printing and Transfer modes are only supported by the [Pico GB Printer](https://github.com/untoxa/pico-gb-printer), a very good dedicated printer emulator.
 It must natively be compatible with this board after some minor code update (basically just update the GPIOs according to the current schematic).
 - After tens of thousands of images stored, the access to SD card can become unstable and multi-print may crash within a session.
 The device just reminds you that embedded systems are not expected to manage such enormous filesystem.
 It's probably time to move your precious files on a more durable medium anyway.
-- For obscure reasons probably linked to line impedance, the Analogue Pocket refuses to communicate with the TinyGB Printer.
+- For obscure reasons probably linked to line impedance, to date, the Analogue Pocket refuses to communicate with the TinyGB Printer.
 I however do not (and will never) have the real device to investigate the issue.
 I guess that removing and bypassing the level shifter must solve the problem if this is what I think (up to you to try).
 It is anyway possible to directly extract Game Boy Camera images from the Analogue Pocket savestates.
 Bummer for the other compatible games.

 ## Dev notes
 - The Pi Pico zero is not able to power the SD card (in writing mode) and keep track of the interrupts with the serial port at the same time, so the separate 3.3V regulator for the SD shied.
 The 5V step-up converter itself is also rather noisy, so extra caps are necessary.